4d/docs/website/translated_docs/pt/WebServer/webServerConfig.md

 #### Allow database Access through 4DSYNC URLs

 This option controls the support of HTTP synchronization requests containing deprecated */4DSYNC* URLs.

+#### Session IP Address Validation

+> This option is not not available in [scalable sessions mode](WebServer/sessions.md) (there is no validation).

+IP address validation status for session cookies.
+For security reasons, by default the 4D web server checks the IP address of each request containing a session cookie and rejects it if this address does not match the IP address used to create the cookie.
+In some specific applications, you may want to disable this validation and accept session cookies, even when their IP addresses do not match.
+For example when mobile devices switch between Wifi and 4G/5G networks, their IP address will change.
+In this case, you must pass 0 in this option to allow clients to be able to continue using their Web sessions even when the IP addresses change.
+Note that this setting lowers the security level of your application.
+When it is modified, this setting is effective immediately (you do not need to restart the HTTP server).

 #### Reuse temporary contexts (in remote mode)